remla25-team21/operation/README.md

 helm install my-sentiment-analysis ./kubernetes/helm/sentiment-analysis
 ```

-You should be able to access the frontend from http://192.168.56.91/
+It may take a few minutes for all pods to become ready.
+You can monitor the status using `kubectl get pods` to ensure they are running.
+Once initialization is done, You should be able to access the frontend from http://192.168.56.91/

 ## Known Bug: Port Conflict on macOS (AirPlay Receiver)